Logging into the Runtime API¶

-Open https://api.microbiomedata.org/docs and click on the Authorize button near the top of
+Open api.microbiomedata.org/docs and click on the "Authorize" button located above the list of endpoints:

 Go to POST /users, and